PrimeTimeTran/next-blog/data/blog/maths/calculus/calculus-1/calculus-1.md

 ### Applications of Derivatives

-- Used to know instantenous velocity of an object given a displacement function
+- Used to know instantaneous velocity of an object given a displacement function
 - Optimization: Get max/min of a value of a quantity

 ## Integration